mac999/computer_vision_deeplearning/README.md

 ## Computer Vision with Deep Learning

-This repository provides in-depth lecture materials on computer vision using deep learning.
-It is systematically structured to guide learners through the entire workflow of a computer vision developer, from fundamental theory to real-world application development.
+This repository provides in-depth lecture materials on computer vision using deep learning with [Presentation including Syllabus](https://github.com/mac999/computer_vision_deeplearning/blob/main/Vision%20and%20YOLO.pdf).
+It is systematically structured to guide learners through the entire workflow of a computer vision developer with object detection like YOLO, from fundamental theory to real-world application development.

 This course goes beyond simply running pre-existing code.
 The core objective is to foster a deep understanding by having you implement the internal mechanisms of key deep learning models—such as **CNN, ResNet, R-CNN, and YOLO**—from the ground up.
 With hands-on exercises in PyTorch and Keras, you will gain proficiency in translating complex theories into functional code.

 Moreover, you will experience the complete development lifecycle: from setting up a professional development environment (including tools like **VS Code, Docker, and CUDA**) and optimizing model performance through **hyperparameter tuning**, to ultimately building and deploying a **computer vision web service using YOLO and Flask**.
 These materials are designed to provide a solid foundation for your journey to becoming a professional in the field of deep learning and computer vision.
+In the future, I have plan to add CLIP, VAE, stable diffusion and 3D point cloud segmentation.

 <p align="center"\>
 <img height="300" src="https://github.com/mac999/computer_vision_deeplearning/blob/main/app_example.PNG"/>